AkshithRajkumar/EchoAI/README.md

 **Setup API Keys**

-The project requires setting up a Language service and a Speech service under the Azure AI services.
-Look at the following [link](https://www.youtube.com/watch?v=anu8kPVt5PA) for setup reference.
+The project requires Azure AI Language & Speech services and an OpenAI API key.

-Additionally, a OpenAI API key is required which can be generated as a project API key.
+Follow this [Azure Setup Guide](https://www.youtube.com/watch?v=anu8kPVt5PA) for setting up Azure services.

 Create a `.env` file in the project root and add: